DcNeeraj29/DcNeeraj29/README.md

 👀 About Me

 Passionate about technology and automation, I thrive on solving real-world problems through code.
-I am currently diving deep into web development and exploring Python and frameworks to build efficient and scalable applications.
+I am currently diving deep into data science and exploring Python and frameworks to build efficient and scalable applications.
 With a strong inclination toward automation, I love creating scripts that simplify everyday tasks and enhance productivity.

 Outside of coding, I have a creative side—I am also a music producer who enjoys experimenting with sound and rhythm.